What Is Zinc Plating?

-Zinc plating is the process of covering substrate metals such as steel, iron and copper to name a few, with a protective zinc coating.
+Zinc plating is the process of covering substrate metals with a protective zinc coating.
+For instance, steel, iron and copper to name a few.
 This coating fights against corrosion.
-Many industries and applications use the coating for its corrosion fighting abilities.
+Therefore, many industries and applications use the coating for its corrosion fighting abilities.
 EC Williams is one of the leading providers of zinc plating services in Birmingham.
-With decades of experience under our belts, our zinc plating is guaranteed not to let you down.
+With decades of experience under our belts, we guarantee our zinc plating not to let you down.

 Corrosion can cost a company thousands in damages.
 That’s why our zinc plating process here in Birmingham is so popular.
 Zinc coating creates a protective barrier preventing moisture and oxygen from reaching the underlying material.